Hawaiian Electric Industries

-HECO, HELCO, and MECO employ more than 2,000 people.
+Hawaiian Electric Company (abbreviated HECO and pronounced HEE-coh), Hilo Electric Light Company (later renamed Hawai'i Electric Light Company, abbreviated HELCO and pronounced HEL-coh), and Maui Electric Company (abbreviated MECO and pronounced MEE-coh) employ more than 2,000 people.
 Approximately 20,000 Hawaii residents are shareholders of HECO’s parent company, Hawaiian Electric Industries.
 The company is headquartered in Honolulu.
-Net income was $219 million on sales of $2.874B for 2019.

 The island of Kauai is the only Hawaiian island not supplied by HEI.
 Instead, the consumer-owned Kauai Island Utility Cooperative manages that island's electricity.

 History

-Hawaiian Electric Company (often abbreviated HECO, pronounced HEE-coh) incorporated on October 13, 1891.
-Within about 16 years the utility had 2,500 customers on Oahu.
+Hawaiian Electric Company incorporated on October 13, 1891.
+Thus, Hawaiian Electric Company began while the independent country of the Kingdom of Hawaii existed.
+Within about 16 years, the utility had 2,500 customers on Oahu.
 By 1914 HECO had started rural service to the windward side of the island and was marketing electric products like refrigerators and flat irons.
 In 1937 HECO broke ground on its second power plant, and transmission lines soon crisscrossed Oahu.